JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed .38 ammo exploit and added check and options for high stats.
 Made Jack acknowledge a special stealth kill and fixed blood reset.
 Fixed location continuity, MAC-10 loudness and a way to get stuck.
+Repaired Jack appearance, multiple popups and details in tutorial.

 Haven:
 +Made it possible to specify which clothes Heather should wear next.